St Alphege Church has been a dominant presence in the centre of Solihull since the late 12th Century, around 1190.

 Construction of the present church began in the 13th Century around 1277 but was not completed for over 250 years in 1535.

-In 2020, Solihull will celebrate the 800th anniversary of the foundation of the first known church building on this site, and therefore the coming of the good news of Jesus Christ to Solihull.
+In 2020, Solihull celebrated the 800th anniversary of the foundation of the first known church building on this site, and therefore the coming of the good news of Jesus Christ to Solihull.

 Church of England parishes receive no government funding.
 The challenges of maintaining the fabric are largely shouldered by the Guardians of St Alphege who undertake to raise much of the funding needed.

 St Helen’s Church arose out of a new housing development in the area bounded by Warwick Rd, Seven Star Rd, Lode Lane and Dovehouse Lane.
 After the Second World War, there were lots of young families finding friendships in the area.
 Several of them got together as a prayer group, where they could nurture their faith in less formal surroundings than were available in the Parish Church.

 This group grew apace and soon they got too big for meeting in private houses.
 Meanwhile, a plot of about one acre St. Helens Road had been given to the Parish in 1948 by The Revd R H Couchman.